Glass First Impressions: Nikkor 85mm f/1.8

 Girl in Shimbashi shot on the vintage nikkor-H Auto 85mm f/1.8

-Tokyo Forgeries is an evolving archive of Tokyo street photography and vintage lens deep-dives.
+Tokyo Forgeries is an evolving archive of Tokyo street photography and vintage-lens deep dives.
 We spend 30 days in every ward, using mid-century brass and glass to capture the city’s soul.
 This is a roadmap for the active pursuit of craft—documented through the geography of Tokyo and the character of its light.

 Jeff Austin